| Simple, Effective Treatment for Post Traumatic Stress DisorderBob Van Oosterhout, MA,

 Understanding the

-Recovery Process The key to recovery is to allow trauma-related emotions to run their course without resistance
+The key to recovery is to allow trauma-related emotions to run their course without resistance

 (each episode usually only lasts 2-3 minutes).
 Labeling the emotion as “a natural response to past trauma”